catr1xLiu/Learn-Cpp/AI Prompt.md

 You will be given the content of a few (6-12) pages as plain text at a time, convert them into one document.
 This means that you need to shrink the content to about 1/4 the original size.
 Discard introduction part, unusual examples, outdated language features and only keep the best practices.

-You will also be given a rough outline of the desired output note, so follow that structure.
+If you are given a desired outline, just follow that structure.
+Otherwise, provide a few structures with different structuring logic to choose from, and ask for the user to select one.

 ### 3.1 What to Fix